 Simon Singh in The Code Breakers

 The British Romantic composer Edward Elgar was obsessed with cryptography, the discipline of coding and decoding secret messages.
 His interest in that esoteric art merits an entire chapter in Craig P. Bauer’s treatise Unsolved!
-Much of the third chapter is devoted to Elgar’s brilliant decryption of an allegedly insoluble Nihilist cipher conveyed by John Holt Schooling in the April 1896 issue of The Pall Mall Gazette.
+Much of the third chapter is devoted to Elgar’s brilliant decryption of an allegedly insoluble Nihilist cipher conveyed by John Holt Schooling in the April 1896 issue of The Pall Mall Magazine.
 Elgar was so delighted with his solution to Schooling’s reputedly insoluble cipher that he mentions it in his first biography published in 1905 by Robert J. Buckley.
 Elgar painted his decryption in black paint on a wooden box, an appropriate symbol as another name for the Polybius checkerboard is a box cipher.
 The six-word solution — “He who fears is half dead” — is summarized on a set of nine index cards.

 A decade of concerted analysis of the symphonic Enigma Variations has netted over eighty cryptograms in diverse formats.
 These ciphers encode a set of mutually consistent and complementary solutions that furnish definitive answers to the core questions posed by the Enigma Variations.
 What is the secret melody to which the Enigma Theme is a counterpoint and serves as the foundation of the ensuing movements?
 Answer: Ein feste Burg (A Mighty Fortress) by Martin Luther.
 What is Elgar’s “dark saying” ensconced within the Enigma Theme?
 Answer: A musical Polybius box cipher embedded in the opening six bars.
 Who is the secret friend and inspiration behind Variation XIII?
 Answer: Jesus Christ, the Savior of Elgar’s Roman Catholic faith.